-- The Council can be aware of any potential problems and aid the employee where necessary - Any sick pay to which the employee would otherwise be entitled is not withheld or refused.
+- The Council can be aware of any potential problems and provide assistance to the employee where necessary; and - Any sick pay to which the employee would otherwise be entitled is not withheld or refused.

-Records retained in respect of sickness absence will be always treated with sensitivity and confidentiality, in accordance with the provisions of current Data Protection legislation.
+Records retained in respect of sickness absence will be treated with sensitivity and confidentiality at all times, in accordance with the provisions of current Data Protection legislation.
 The employee is entitled to access their records on request.